 But if only one or two people can be rescued from the very clever yet very deceptive sham that is the Alice Bailey movement, then it will have been worthwhile putting this online.

 We also recommend an impartial examination of other articles on this website, such as Tibetan Master or Christian Priest?
 (Uncovering the real inspiration behind the Alice Bailey Books), Maitreya in the Light of Real Theosophy, The Pseudo-Occultism of Alice Bailey, The Case against C.W.
-Leadbeater, The Unavoidable Facts about C.W.
-Leadbeater, 14 Good Reasons to reject the Alice Bailey Teachings, Original Theosophy and Later Versions, Theosophy: An Explanation and Overview, Why stick to the Original?, Sanat Kumara and the Pratyeka Buddhas, Christos – The Christ Principle, The Letter from the Maha Chohan, The Masters and Madame Blavatsky, Who are you, Madame Blavatsky?, Maji – The Yogini of Benares, The Closing Cycle, The “Etheric” Body Does Not Exist, Theosophy and Agni Yoga, Dismantling the Christian Edifice, and Theosophy, The Jesuits & The Roman Catholic Church.
+Leadbeater, 14 Good Reasons to question the Alice Bailey Teachings, Original Theosophy and Later Versions, Theosophy: An Explanation and Overview, Why stick to the Original?, Christos – The Christ Principle, The Letter from the Maha Chohan, The Masters and Madame Blavatsky, Who are you, Madame Blavatsky?, Maji – The Yogini of Benares, The Closing Cycle, The “Etheric” Body Does Not Exist, Theosophy and Agni Yoga, Theosophy on Jesus, and Theosophy, The Jesuits & The Roman Catholic Church.

 We have taken the liberty of putting a number of statements and sentences in bold, in order to emphasise their great relevance and importance, including the distinctly Christian and anti-Theosophical nature of the passages quoted from Bailey’s writings.